inBeat/inbeat-website/content/top-influencers/tiktok/beauty/italy/milan/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Milan In 2023
+title: Top 10 Beauty TikTok Influencers In Milan In 2024
 description: >-
-  Find top beauty TikTok influencers in Milan in 2023.
-Most popular hashtags: #beauty #foryou #perte #fyp.
+  Find top beauty TikTok influencers in Milan in 2024.
+Most popular hashtags: #beauty #perte #foryou #fyp.
 platform: TikTok
-hits: 7
+hits: 8
-text_top: See the most popular TikTok accounts on inBeat.
+text_top: Analyze the top-rated TikTok accounts on inBeat.
-text_bottom: Our search engine has 7 TikTok influencers like this in Milan, Italy for you to collaborate.
+text_bottom: Our database holds 8 TikTok influencers like this in Milan, Italy for you to work with.
 profiles:
   - username: "giuliamoshi"
     fullname: >-